tomal02/CV/README.md

 ## Who am I?

 I am an extremely passionate full-stack developer and tech enthusiast, dying to make my mark on the industry, so much so that I self-financed Makers Academy in order to achieve my vision.
-I have a strong foundation in Ruby and JavaScript, keen to contribute to fulfilling projects and further my skill set in an ever-growing industry.
-My background in trading gives strong problem solving backed with a great communicative mindset.
-Looking for a junior software developer role where I can grow and contribute.
+I have a strong knowledge of Javascript and its' frameworks (Express, React and Node) , Ruby & Rails, alongside a multitude of other tools.
+Looking for a software developer role where I can grow and contribute.

 After studying Computer Science at Woking College I spent a year and a half managing a personal portfolio (very successfully) as a day/swing trader.
 After deciding that I still wanted to pursue a career in software development, I decided to take the leap and enrolled into Makers Academy, this allowed me to grow my previous knowledge exponentially.
+From Makers, I successfully got my first position in the industry, at Miesh, and grew exponentially in my tenure there.

 ## Projects